SameeraGrandhi/mlflow-on-k8s/README.md

 4. Create a new secret for our application
 5. Additional Software Requirements

-#### 1. Install MiniKube/Microk8s Cluster
+#### 1. Install MiniKube/Microk8s/Amazon EKS Cluster
 There are so many open source tools are available in market now a days to build kubernetes cluster.
-Here we are, covered in Minikube and Microk8s installation process
+Here we are, covered in Minikube,Amazon EKS and Microk8s installation process

 Install Minikube to work with Kubernetes on a local environment for purpose.
 Check the [Install-MiniKube-with-Kvm2-Driver.md](doc/Install-MiniKube-with-Kvm2-Driver.md) to Install MiniKube with Kvm2 Driver

 Install Microk8s to work with Kubernetes on a Multi node cluster purpose.
+Check the [Install-microk8s-Mlulti-Node-cluster.md](doc/Install-microk8s(Mlulti-Node-cluster).md) to Install microk8s

-Check the [Install-microk8s-Mlulti-Node-cluster.md](doc/Install-microk8s(Mlulti-Node-cluster).md)) to Install microk8s
+Install Amazon EKS to work with Kubernetes on a Multi node cluster purpose.
+Check the [Install-and-configure-Amazon-EKS-Cluster](doc/Install-and-configure-Amazon-EKS-Cluster.md) to Install microk8s

 #### 2. Clone the repo